nikitahonchar/conv_roman_to_arabic/README.md

-## Convert Roman Numbers to Arabic and back | Python language
+## Convert Roman numbers into Arabic and vice versa.
+Written using Python 3.x.x

-This code will take a roman numeral back into arabic numerals.

 > Roman numerals, the numeric system used in ancient Rome, employs combinations of letters from the Latin alphabet to signify values.